breeezzz/local-bitcoins-api/README.md

 _OKPay Listener_
 - tested locally, however requires hosting on a remote server to test properly with OKPay's IPN simulator.

+_Local Markets Depth_
+- tested but will have additional features added

 ##Local Bitcoins API